natestutte/fnf-randomizer/README.md

 - "Could not locate proper FNF files": The program could not locate the proper assets folder and contents inside the directory you set as the FNF path.
 Make sure the path is set to a directory with Friday Night Funkin and that none of it's resources have been altered.

 ## Troubleshooting
-Q. The python executable won't run when I double-click it!

-A. Make sure that Python is the default program to open .py files.
-If this still does not work, running the program through the cmd as explained above should work.

 Q. The randomizer is having issues with certain mods!